 Texts in Conversation

-Psalm 24 calls for the gates of heaven to lift their heads, echoing Mesopotamian stories where the gates of heaven welcome the sun god Shamash.
-This connects divine or royal arrival with the heavens and may reflect older myths later adapted to describe the ark entering the temple.
+Psalm 24 calls the gates of heaven to lift their heads, echoing Mesopotamian stories where the gates of heaven welcome the sun god Shamash.
+The image connects divine presence with the sky and is later used to describe the ark’s entry into the temple.

 Share: